 Laasya Acharya: 2020 3M Young Scientist Challenge Finalist

 “Wind, water, and solar power are not up to par to stop the crisis,” says Laalitya in her 2017 contest entry video.
-“But what if there was a way that we could find a cheaper and easily renewable resource.”
+“But what if there was a way that we could find a cheaper and easily renewable resource?”

-She goes on to explain a solution she calls “Traffenerate”.
-The use of piezo technology to siphon energy from vehicular motion.
-A piezo is a device that generates electricity when pressure is applied to it and Laalitya believed these could be incorporated into busy streets for renewable energy.
+She continues to explain a solution she calls “Traffenerate”, which is the use of piezo technology to siphon energy from vehicular motion.
+A piezo is a device that generates electricity when pressure is applied to it ;Laalitya believed these could be incorporated into busy streets for renewable energy.

 “It’s just the culture we’ve been raised in,” Laalitya explains.
 “We’re the people who say, ‘Oh, I don’t have a hammer.
 Let me grab something else I can use as a hammer.’”

-Like most great scientists, Laalitya and Laasya find inspiration in observations they make in their day to day lives.
-Laasya for instance began researching crop disease after a visit to an orange orchard revealed the unfortunate reality of food waste.
+Like most great scientists, Laalitya and Laasya find inspiration in observations they make in their day-to-day lives.
+Laasya, for instance, began researching crop disease after a visit to an orange orchard revealed the unfortunate reality of food waste.

-“I started speaking to some of the farmers there and they told me that they were sort of having a huge problem with the diseases and how it kind of spreads from fruit to fruit,” explains Laasya.
+“I started speaking to some of the farmers there, and they told me that they were sort of having a huge problem with the diseases and how it kind of spreads from fruit to fruit,” explains Laasya.
 “And I started becoming interested in this idea, like, how does that work?”

-As the Archaryas begin making their mark on the scientific community they face the challenges of being young women of color (WOC) in the S.T.E.M field.
-Despite finding inspiration and support within their family, they’ve experienced first hand how difficult it can be to find encouragement and female role models within the community itself.
+As the Archaryas begin making their mark on the scientific community, they face the challenges of being young women of color (WOC) in the STEM field.
+Despite finding inspiration and support within their family, they’ve experienced firsthand how difficult it can be to find encouragement and female role-models within the community itself.

-“A lot of people also think that if women wanted to be in STEM, the numbers would already be there,” Laalitya explains. “ which is completely untrue because a lot of girls aren’t able to get the support that they need.”
+“A lot of people also think that if women wanted to be in STEM, the numbers would already be there,” Laalitya explains, “ which is completely untrue, because a lot of girls aren’t able to get the support that they need.”

 Laasya is passionate about space travel and hopes to work for NASA in the future.
-For inspiration, she looks to some of NASA’s WOC pioneers including mathematician Mary Jackson and Kalpana Chawla, the first Indian woman in space.
+For inspiration, she looks to some of NASA’s WOC pioneers including mathematician Mary Jackson, and Kalpana Chawla, the first Indian woman in space.